HackingIntoYourHeart/Unoriginal-Rice-Patty/README.md

 # Unoriginal-Rice-Patty

+*"Can you believe that a low-quality garage door has better security than a Honda?"*

 *"Unoriginal-Rice-Patty" is my personal title for the Replay-based attack on Honda and Acura vehicles* *"Honda" in Japanese translates to "Original Rice Patty".
 While a cute fact, this attack is not cute and not original, hence the name*